John Campbell, 1st Marquess of Breadalbane

-Lieutenant-General John Campbell, 1st Marquess of Breadalbane FRS (30 March 1762 – 29 March 1834), known as John Campbell until 1782 and as The Earl of Breadalbane and Holland between 1782 and 1831, was a Scottish soldier and landowner.
+Lieutenant-General John Campbell, 1st Marquess of Breadalbane FRS (30 March 1762 – 29 March 1834), known as John Campbell until 1782 and as The Earl of Breadalbane and Holland between 1782 and 1831, was a British military officer and landowner.

 Background and education

 Campbell was the son of Colin Campbell of Carwhin by Elizabeth Campbell, daughter of Archibald Campbell, of Stonefield.
 He was a great-grandson of Colin Campbell of Mochaster, younger son of Sir Robert Campbell, 3rd Baronet, of Glenorchy, and uncle of John Campbell, 1st Earl of Breadalbane and Holland.
 He was educated at Winchester.

 Career

 In January, 1782, at age 19, Campbell succeeded his kinsman in the earldom of Breadalbane and Holland.
 This was a Scottish peerage and did not entitle him to an automatic seat in the House of Lords.
-However, in 1784 he was elected as one of the sixteen Scottish Representative Peers to sit in the House of Lords.
+However, in 1784 he was elected as one of the sixteen Scottish representative peer to sit in the House of Lords.
 The same year he was appointed a Fellow of the Royal Society.

 Lord Breadalbane and Holland raised the Breadalbane Fencibles Regiment, in which he served as a lieutenant-colonel.
 He became colonel in 1802, a major-general in 1809 and a lieutenant-general in 1814.
 In 1806 he was created Baron Breadalbane, of Taymouth Castle in the County of Perth, in the Peerage of the United Kingdom, which entitled him to an automatic seat in the House of Lords.
 In 1831 he was further honoured when he was made Earl of Ormelie and Marquess of Breadalbane in the Peerage of the United Kingdom.

+According to the book Braves and Buffalo Plains Indian Life in 1837, the Commander of a buffalo hunt presented seven captured buffalo to the Marquis of Breadalbane.
+The animals were shipped to the family estate at Taymouth, Scotland where they are said to have become tame and some young were born there.
+The expedition was recorded by watercolour artist Alfred J. Miller.